Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

 ### Step 1.0: Prerequisites
 - Requires python3 and pip3
 - Currently also requires `filebeat` to be callable from the commandline (ie make sure it's on the linux path).
+- A log tarball, either using [offline-log-collector](../offline-log-collector/README.md) or from getting a diagnostic tarball from DSE opscenter.
+    - If you have a tarball in a different format, or if you are having trouble using our tool and need to double check, [click here to find out what format our tool expects the log tarball to be in](./ingestion.tarball-format.md).

 ### Step 1.1: Install Requirements